 “Demonstration Equipment” is equipment which belongs to the Supplier that is loaned out to the Customer for demonstration purposes.

-“Disposal” is the disposal of, hazardous waste including recycling or reusing to the best of the Customer’s ability.
+“Disposal” is the disposal of hazardous waste including recycling or reusing to the best of the Customer’s ability.

 “Fixed Rate Repair Scheme” is a fixed scheme used by the Supplier, who will do single fault repairs on the Customer’s faulty goods at a fixed price.